connellsharp/ConnellsBlog/_drafts/cqrs-what-why.md

 ## Dequeue or Pop

-An example of violating CQS in the .NET Framework is the `Queue.Dequeue` method, or `Stack.Pop`.
+An example of violating CQS in the .NET Framework is the [`Queue.Dequeue`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.queue-1.dequeue) method.
+Or, similarly, [`Stack.Pop`](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.stack-1.pop).
 These methods return a result *and* change the state of the queue/stack.

 ![Dequeue method with return value](/images/diagrams/cqrs-dequeue-1.svg)